Raising children, Supporting families, Transforming lives.

 Aurora and her siblings excelled at school and took full advantage of the educational support NPH offered.
 Aurora is now a senior financial advisor, her brother is a doctor, and her sister is an accountant.
 Aurora has continued this legacy by sponsoring a child at NPH Mexico.

 Our NPH homes are found in the countryside and we grow a lot of our own food.
 This helps us reduce our environmental impact, keep food costs low, and gives our kids a healthy diet.
 It also teaches our children about healthy nutrition and sustainable food systems.

 One in five of the children we care for have special medical needs, such as asthma, cerebral palsy, epilepsy or HIV.

 We treat all our children as equally important members of our family.

 In some cases, this means providing lifelong, around-the-clock care to children with chronic conditions.
 Without NPH, many of these children would not be able to survive and thrive on their own.

 While nearly 3000 children live in one of our NPH homes, another 3000 community students receive educational scholarships, from preschool to tertiary level.

 We also run medical clinics which provide affordable healthcare to families in need.
 Our community outreach programs provide over 100,000 services each year.

 It’s important for us to provide these services to the community so that families can stay together.
 This family in Guatemala (below) receives help from our NPH One Family programme, which ensures that children are not separated from family members because of poverty.

 In Haiti we run the only children’s hospital in the whole country (a country with 11 million people).
-In 2018 we served over 91,000 patients.
-Find out more about NPH St Damien paediatric hospital here.
+Every year we serve over 80,000 patients.
+Find out more about our children’s hospital here.